pingcap/docs/benchmark/benchmark-tidb-using-tpcc.md

 ### Use TiDB Lightning to load data

 The amount of loaded data increases as the number of warehouses increases.
-When you need to load more than 1000 warehouses of data, you can first use BenchmarkSQL to generate CSV files, and then quickly load the CSV files through TiDB Lightning (hereinafter referred to as Lightning).
+When you need to load more than 1000 warehouses of data, you can first use BenchmarkSQL to generate CSV files, and then quickly load the CSV files through TiDB Lightning.
 The CSV files can be reused multiple times, which saves the time required for each generation.

 Follow the steps below to use TiDB Lightning to load data: